avan069/RTTLayout2/README.md

 python RTTLayout2.py "C:\Falcon BMS 4.38 (Internal)\Data\Art\CkptArt\F-15C\3dCkpit.dat"
 ```

 The app only needs Python with Tkinter and Pillow.
-Tkinter is included with most Windows Python installs.

 ## Package As A Windows EXE